WordPress/openverse/documentation/projects/proposals/ingestion_server_removal/20240328-implementation_plan_ingestion_server_removal.md

   entire contents of the upstream media table are copied into a new temp table in the API database.
 This temp table will later replace the main media table in the API.
-- **Clean Data**: Data clean up which includes removing denylisted tags and cleaning URLs.
-This step will become unnecessary when the [Catalog Data Cleaning project](https://github.com/WordPress/openverse/issues/430) is completed, which moves all data cleaning steps upstream into the initial provider ingestion process.
+- **Clean Data**: Data clean up which includes cleaning URLs.
+This step will become unnecessary when the
+  [Catalog Data Cleaning project](https://github.com/WordPress/openverse/issues/430) is completed, which moves all data cleaning steps upstream into the initial provider ingestion process.
+- **Filter Data**: Separate from the clean up step (but currently included as part of it).
+Filter out denylisted tags and machine-generated tags which are below our current confidence threshold.
+This will _not_ be a part of the data cleaning project and must be carried forward.
 - **Create Index**: Create a new Elasticsearch index, matching the configuration of the existing media index.
 - **Distributed Reindex**: Convert each record from the new temp table to the